mlederbauer/glossagen/README.md

 <br>

-creating a glossary out of schoalrly materials and chemistry reviews
+creating a glossary out of scholarly materials and chemistry reviews

 ## 🔥 Usage